Boreas618/boreas618.github.io/posts/function-prologues.md

 **Definition**: In assembly language programming, the **function prologue** is a few lines of code at the beginning of a function, which prepare the stack and registers for use within the function [1].

-We will explorefunction prologues with respect to different ISAs and different compilers in this post.
-To illustrate, a simple C program and its corresponding assembly code under different settings are presented .
+We will explore function prologues with respect to different ISAs and different compilers in this post.
+To illustrate, a simple C program and its corresponding assembly code under different settings are presented.

 Consider the following C code: